Savannah Cat

 History of the Savannah Cat

-The Savannah cat’s origins began in 1986 with a woman named Judee Frank.
+The Savannah cat’s origins date back to 1986, with a woman named Judee Frank.
 She crossed a male serval and a domestic Siamese to create the very first Savannah cat.
-When the kitten was born, she was named Miracle, which was then changed to Savannah after she was sold over to Suzi Mutascio.
+When the kitten was born, she was named Miracle, then changed to Savannah after she was sold to Suzi Mutascio.

 While there were a few bumps in the road, the Savannah cat was eventually allowed to show in TICA.
 With contributions from The Eighteen, the breed was recognized for its beauty and personality.